-The effect of taking spicy food to humans is just the same for chickens, just as we unleash terrible smells due to the consumption of spicy foods.
+The effect of consuming spicy food is the same for chickens as it is for humans, just as we unleash terrible smells due to the consumption of spicy foods.

 Ensure that you keep away spicy leftovers that the chickens will eat.
 Remember that these chickens will eat or taste whatever is in front of them regardless if it is spicy or not.